xircleag/node-layer-patch/README.md

 # Layer Patch Javascript Utility

+For more information about why Layer-Patch, read the [Layer-Patch Format](https://github.com/layerhq/layer-patch/blob/master/README.md) spec.

 The goal of this utility is to take as input

 1. Layer Patch Operations Arrays